simon-frankau/dumb-vga/README.md

 ## TODO

  * Tweak D2A resistances to improve colour range?
+ * Stop referring to *all* the libraries in the project (takes ages to load).
  * Design and manufacture a custom PCB for the project.
- * Improve the scripts that build the ROM image
+ * Improve the scripts that build the ROM image.